Geometric energy transport and refrigeration with driven quantum dots: Refrigerator and heat pump

 \subsection{Refrigerator and heat pump performance}

 To analyze the refrigeration and heat pump performance, we focus mostly on the interesting operating points for the thermal machine at $\Vb = 0$ identified in \Sec{sec_results}: mechanism A (resonance points) for a repulsive onsite interaction and mechanism C (particle-hole symmetric point) for an attractive onsite interaction.
 The thermodynamic quantities relevant to the device performance for these parameters are plotted in \Fig{fig_thermo_fct_epsilon} as a function of $\beps$ and $\dT$, allowing us to compare the two cases $U > 0$ and $U < 0$.
-All displayed curves were obtained by numerically solving the master equation $\partial_t\Ket{\rho} = W\Ket{\rho}$ [see Sec.~\ref{sec_master_equation}] and therefore, take into account all the orders in $\Omega/\Gamma$.
+All displayed curves were obtained by numerically solving the master equation $\partial_t\Ket{\rho} = W\Ket{\rho}$ [see Sec.~\ref{sec_master_equation}] and therefore, take into account all the orders in $\Omega/\Gamma$ (see Appendix~\ref{app_adiabatic_limit} for a comparison with the adiabatic-response limit).
 Note that we have always set the interaction strength to $|U|/\TN = 10$.
 The latter is slightly smaller than in \Sec{sec_results}, in order to avoid that corrections at higher orders in $\Omega/\Gamma$ become dominant, see below.

 Let us start by discussing the influence of the driving protocol itself, through the phase $\phi$, the amplitudes $\delta\epsilon,\delta\Lambda$, and the frequency $\Omega$.
 Equations \eq{heat_work_lim} and \eq{eta_lim} clearly state that $\phi$ has no influence on the $\Weps^{(2)}$ but maximizes the heat, and hence the performance $\eta$ for $\phi = \pi/2$.
 We therefore fix $\phi = \pi/2$ for the entirety of this analysis, including \Fig{fig_thermo_fct_epsilon} and \Fig{fig_thermo_trade_off}.
 The key point for the amplitude dependence is that up to the leading order in $\Omega$, the coupling asymmetry $\delta\Lambda$ only affects the heat $\QR^{(1)} \sim \delta\epsilon\delta\Lambda$, but not the work $\Weps^{(2)} \sim \delta\epsilon^2$, since it is irrelevant to which contact the energy corresponding to this work flows.
 As a result, the performance $\eta \sim \delta\Lambda/\delta\epsilon$ improves with larger asymmetry $\delta\Lambda$ increasing the directionality of the heat flow, but still degrades with larger $\delta\epsilon$ increasing the work done on the system to induce this heat flow.
 Finally, the driving frequency $\Omega$ only enters $\Weps^{(2)}$ in leading order; it provides a typical time scale for the delayed system response and the resulting work due to the driving, as further detailed below.